Yellow Stream: Certificate in Attachment-Based Play Therapy

-The program focuses specific topics and techniques related to attachment theory, including assessment and engagement protocols and relationship-enhancement interventions.
+The program focuses on specific topics and techniques related to attachment theory, including assessment and engagement protocols and relationship-enhancement interventions.
 As an organizing framework, participants will be introduced to the “Brightening the Relationship” model developed by RMPTI.
 Through detailed case examples participants will learn about screening/assessment activities as well as case conceptualization and treatment planning strategies.

-The primary goals of this program are to enhance therapist awareness of clinical judgment in selecting, tailoring and implementing relationship-enhancement treatment activities, particularly the therapist’s role in vitalizing attunement and methods of conceptualizing and working with adult attachment issues.
+The primary goals of this program are to enhance therapist awareness of clinical judgment in selecting, tailoring and implementing relationship-enhancement treatment activities, particularly the therapist’s role in vitalizing attunement and methods of conceptualizing and working with adult/child attachment issues.
 Case vignettes are used to foster case conceptualization and treatment planning skills.

 Hughes, D.A.
 (1997).
 Facilitating developmental attachment; The road to emotional recovery and behavioral change in foster and adopted children.
 Jason Aronson Inc, Northvale, NJ.

 Levy, T. M. (Ed) (2000).
 Handbook of attachment interventions.
 Academic Press, San Diego, California.

 Ainsworth, M.S.
 (1989).
 Attachments beyond infancy.
 American Psychologist.
 44(4), 709-16.

 Bratton, S., Landreth, G., & Lin, Y. (2010).
 Child parent relationship therapy: A review of controlled outcome research.
 In J.N.
 Baggerly, D.C.
 Ray & S.C.
 Bratton (eds.), Child-centered play therapy research: The evidence base for effective practice (pp. 267-293).
 New York, NY: Wiley.